-Now Angelos is making a budget for my approval.
-I am afraid it will be expensive.
+Now Angelos was making a budget for my approval.
+I was afraid it will be expensive.
 On the other fronts, with the help of Thanasis, Vasilis’ son, I removed the sails and I folded them with the help of the lady from Gorgeous Lady, a truly gorgeous Swiss boat.

 Bob and Jean arrived in Partheni with their S/Y Patient Lady and anchored off-shore.
 I took the afternoon off from my tasks and we drove around the island sightseeing taking advantage of the rented car.